© Eric R. Pianka

 Scientists have recently discovered correlations between climate change and geological activity, and have suggested that earthquakes and volcanos could result from rapid climatic forcing (link).
 Strong earthquakes do appear to have increased in frequency during the last couple decades.

-Of course, humans are clever, so clever that we have actually figured out how to convert matter into energy exploiting fission and fusion.
+Of course, we humans are clever, so clever that we have actually figured out how to convert matter into energy exploiting fission and fusion.
 Physicists have recently proposed using fusion and fission to clean up radioactive waste products, but this process would release vast amounts of heat into an already overloaded system.
 Some NASA engineers are also proposing to beam more solar energy from outer space to the planet's surface.
 A Japanese company is actually proposing to capture solar energy on the moon and transmit it to Earth.
 Such people think that we can use all the energy we want or can get in any way we want.
 Nuclear energy is virtually limitless, but it carries serious environmental hazards (particularly thermal pollution and radioactive waste).
 Access to such excess energy will lead to our downfall (see below).

 Unlimited cheap clean energy, such as that so ardently hoped for in the concept of cold fusion, would actually be one of the worst things that could possibly befall humanity.
 Such energy would enable massive energy consumption and habitat destruction.
 Mountains would be leveled and terraced, massive water canals would be dug, ocean water distilled, water would be pumped and deserts turned into green fields of crops.
 Human populations would grow even higher until the last vestiges of natural habitats are all destroyed.
 Heat dissipation will ultimately dictate limits, for when more heat is produced than can be dissipated, the resulting thermal pollution will quickly warm the planet to the point that all life is threatened, the ultimate ecocatastrophe.
 In fact, this scenario is already happening even as many people remain locked in denial, steadfastly refusing to admit that a crisis even exists.